 All the above information was provided by Accessible Romania.
 If you want to see the entire castle, it may be easiest to arrange a tour through Accessible Romania’s accessible tour company.
 They can make all the necessary arrangements.
 We are in no way associated with or compensated by Accessible Romania.
 We just contacted them to learn some additional information and found them to be very helpful and quick to respond.

-Tips for your Brasov day trip to Peles Castle
+Tips for your day trip from Brasov to Peles Castle

 - If you’re not going to explore Sinaia, the whole trip should take four to five hours (depending if you walk or take a taxi to the castle).